Logo

 Nonetheless, most acutely in this stage in his career, James Baldwin wanted to escape the rigid categories of protest literature and he viewed adopting a white point-of-view as a good method of doing so.

-Shortly after returning to Paris, James Baldwin got word from Dial Press that Giovanni's Room had been accepted for publication.
+Shortly after returning to Paris in 1956, James Baldwin got word from Dial Press that Giovanni's Room had been accepted for publication.

 Meanwhile, James Baldwin was increasingly burdened by the sense that he was wasting time in Paris.

-James Baldwin initially intended to complete Another Country before returning to New York in the fall of 1957 but progress on the novel was trudging along, so he ultimately decided to go back to the United States sooner.
+James Baldwin initially intended to complete Another Country before returning to New York in the fall of 1957, but progress on the novel was slow, so he decided to go back to the United States sooner.

 Nonetheless, after a brief visit with Edith Piaf, James Baldwin set sail for New York in July 1957.